-- 34 Which statement is NOT about process writing? - (A) I always try to put lots of creative ideas into my writing. - B I always do a first draft then read and edit again later. - C When I check my writing, I always find I've made lots of small mistakes. - 35 Which statement is NOT about cohesion? - A The paragraph was full of words from the same lexical set. - B The paragraph used simple but clear conjunctions. - C The paragraph only contained three short sentences. - 36 Which statement is NOT about layout? - A Arranging your letter so that the addresses, etc. are in the right place makes it easier to understand. - B I always put full stops at the end of sentences but I'm never very sure where to put commas. - C Recently I've started dividing my writing into short clearly marked paragraphs. - 37 Which statement is NOT about product writing? - A I like to follow a model when I write it really helps me. - B It's useful to see how previous writers have structured their texts, and then - copy them.
-The product when we work with models. teach - C My friends sometimes give me feedback on what I write that really helps me improve it.
+- 34 Which statement is NOT about process writing? - A I always try to put lots of creative ideas into my writing. - B I always do a first draft then read and edit again later. - C When I check my writing, I always find I've made lots of small mistakes. - 35 Which statement is NOT about cohesion? - A The paragraph was full of words from the same lexical set. - B The paragraph used simple but clear conjunctions. - C The paragraph only contained three short sentences. - 36 Which statement is NOT about layout? - A Arranging your letter so that the addresses, etc. are in the right place makes it easier to understand. - B I always put full stops at the end of sentences but I'm never very sure where to put commas. - C Recently I've started dividing my writing into short clearly marked paragraphs. - 37 Which statement is NOT about product writing? - A I like to follow a model when I write it really helps me. - B It's useful to see how previous writers have structured their texts, and then copy them. - C My friends sometimes give me feedback on what I write that really helps me improve it.